bioexcel/qmmm_bpg/docs/running_cp2k/running_cp2k.rst

 Running on CPUs
 ---------------

-The time per MD step (s) on ARCHER2 is reported in the Table below for the benchmark systems.
+The time per MD step (s) and performance (ps/day) on ARCHER2 is reported in the Tables below for the benchmark systems.
 ARCHER2 has 128 cores per node, comprised of two 64-core AMD EYPC processors.
 More details are given on the `ARCHER2 website <https://www.archer2.ac.uk>`_ The results below use MPI+OpenMP with 4 threads per MPI process which was found to, in general, give the best performance.

 +--------+--------------+--------------+-------------+--------------+----------------+-----------------+
 |        | MQAE  (BLYP) | MQAE (B3LYP) | ClC (QM 19) | ClC (QM 253) | CBD_PHY (PBE)  | CBD_PHY (PBE0)  |